Shyam-Has-Your-Anomaly-Mitigated/irc/README.md

 ...

-killer sudoku, the movie; play 'til you die the end, sudoku death; it all adds up
+killer sudoku, the movie; play 'til you die the end, sudoku death; it all adds up iff you do the math